PhaseRush/advent-of-code/README.md

 # 15

 Day 15 was giga easy.
 Fell for the `[xxx] * 256` trick in python, costed me a few extra minutes.
 Caching the hash function does improve performance by about 10% although the entire thing already runs sub ms

+# 16

+Pretty nice problem, nice and simple.
+Took me a while for part 1 but part 2 only an additional 4 minutes to brute force.